Growing Organic Herbs - Natural Culinary Herb Gardening Methods

-Growing Organic Herbs - natural pest control methods work well in keeping pests and diseases under control.
+Growing Organic Herbs with natural pest control methods that work well in keeping pests and diseases under control.
 Learn about organic aphid control and managing fungal diseases in your organic herb garden.

 Although herbs are pretty tough plants they can get affected by bugs and diseases.
 And nothing will put you off more than greenflies and other creepy-crawlies on herbs that you want to eat.